-Choose “File” -> “New” -> ”Connection” or click “new connection” button in the “Connections” panel to create a new Connection.
+In DevCenter, choose “File” -> “New” -> ”Connection” or click “Create a new connection” button in the “Connections” panel to create a new Connection.
 Then you will see the following window.

-Set up the “Connection name” and input the public IP address of the nodes you want to be connected to into “Contact hosts”.
+Set up the “Connection name” and input the public IP address of the nodes you want to connect to into “Contact hosts”.
 You can find the public IPs of the nodes in Instaclustr console at the location marked by the red frame in the following picture:

-Clicking “Add” button, the IP address is added to the connection settings.
-If authentication and encryption are not enabled in your cluster, you can click “Finish” button directly and the connection is ready.
-Otherwise, you have to click “Next” button and then you will see the following window.
+Click the “Add” button to add the IP address to connection settings.
+If authentication and encryption are not enabled in your cluster, you can click “Finish” button and the connection is ready.
+Otherwise, click “Next” button and then you will see the following window.

-If your cluster enabled authentication, tick off “This cluster requires credentials” option and enter your user name and password of the cluster into “Login” and “Password” respectively.
-The information can be found in Instaclustr console “Connection Info” shown in the following picture:
+If your cluster has authentication enabled, Select “This cluster requires credentials” option and enter your username and password of the cluster into “Login” and “Password” respectively.
+The information can be found in Instaclustr console “Connection Info” as shown in the following picture:

-If your cluster enabled encryption, you must install Java Cryptography Extension (JCE) on your local machine first.
-You need to download the version of that matches your installed JVM and copy “local_policy.jar” and “US_export_policy.jar” to the java installation directory (Note: these two jars will be already there so you have to overwrite them):
+If your cluster has encryption enabled, you must install Java Cryptography Extension (JCE) on your local machine first.
+You need to download the version that matches your installed JVM and copy “local_policy.jar” and “US_export_policy.jar” to the java installation directory (Note: these two jars will be already there so you have to overwrite them):